microsoft/CNTK/Examples/Text/LightRNN/README.md

 |GPU Type|GeForce GTX Titan x|
 |GPU Number|4|

 We achieve a training speed of 77873 tokens/s with 4 GPUs.
-It takes 630 hours (26.7 days) to finish a epoch.
+It takes 630 hours (26.7 days) to finish an epoch.

 __Train-Valid loss__